Title

 Possible origin in the province of Valladolid (Valladolid, Spain)Current location

-The Auckland Project (Bishop Auckland, United Kingdom)Locations
+The Auckland Project (Bishop Auckland, United Kingdom)Object history

 ca. 1560 - ca. 1887